 A well-built house starts with a thoughtfully drawn blueprint.
 Crowdfunding is just the same.
-A thoroughly prepared fundraiser will result in a more powerful campaign.
+A thoroughly prepared fundraiser will result in a more powerful fundraiser.
 Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles that arise.
 We have outlined some key components to pay attention to when creating your fundraising plan.

 1. Observing others

-Before jumping head first into your campaign, take a step back and observe what other fundraisers like yours are doing to be successful.
+Before jumping head first into your fundraiser, take a step back and observe what other fundraisers like yours are doing to be successful.
 Take some time to browse through and make note of the things that are working for them and the things that aren’t.
-Look for strategies you can use, such as what types of fundraising events are raising both donations and awareness or how fundraisers are using social media to enhance their campaign.
+Look for strategies you can use, such as what types of fundraising events are raising both donations and awareness or how fundraisers are using social media to enhance their fundraiser.

 2. Setting a goal

 During your planning process, you’ll need to decide on the amount you intend to raise for the fundraiser’s beneficiary.
 This amount will come from careful consideration of what the fundraiser’s money will be used for and an anticipation of your needs.
 For example, if you are raising money for a family member’s medical treatment, then calculating the exact costs of transportation, treatment, and medication will give you a clear picture of the amount you need to raise.

 First, it is important to consider how your fundraiser is going to be received by potential donors and how you can make it stick in their memory.
 There are several ways to brand your fundraiser.
 For instance, developing a hashtag that you include in all media posts makes it easier for donors to track your progress as well as add to the conversation.
 Another way to customize your fundraiser is to create a memorable URL, making your fundraiser both easy to share and remember.